openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 #### What you'll see when you are looping successfully ~20+ minutes later!

-Finally, you should eventually see colorful indications of successful looping, with a message saying "Starting with supermicrobolus pump-loop" (or simply pump-loop if you don't have SMBs enabled) and ending with "Completed supermicrobolus pump-loop"
+Finally, you should eventually see colorful indications of successful looping, with a message saying "Starting with oref0-pump-loop" and ending with "Completed oref0-pump-loop"

 ![Successful pump-loop](../Images/build-your-rig/loop-success.png)

 Reading these should give you an idea for what OpenAPS knows: current BG, changes in BG, information about netIOB (taking into account any temp basals it has set along with any boluses you have done), carbs on board, etc. Plus, it will give you information about the predictions and show you the data points it is using to draw the "purple prediction lines" in Nightscout.
 It also will tell you what, if anything, is limiting it's ability to give more insulin - i.e. if you have maxIOB at 0, or it is capped by one of the safety settings, etc. This information is a longer version of the information that will show in the "OpenAPS pill" on Nightscout.
-And - this is where it will tell you what insulin it thinks you need (more/less and how much) and what temporary basal rate (temp basal) it will try to set next to adjust and bring your eventualBG prediction into your target range.
+And - this is where it will tell you what insulin it thinks you need (more/less and how much) and what temporary basal rate (temp basal) it will try to set next to adjust and bring your eventualBG prediction into your target range. ([For more details on how to interpret the OpenAPS math and information, see this page for understanding OpenAPS determine-basal](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html#summary-of-outputs).)

 If after 20 minutes, you still have some errors showing instead of the above successful looping information, it may be time to head over to the [Troubleshooting oref0-setup tips page](http://openaps.readthedocs.io/en/latest/docs/Troubleshooting/oref0-setup-troubleshooting.html) for ideas on your error messages and how to resolve them.
 IF you aren't able to resolve your errors, please make sure that you have captured the error messages before heading over to Gitter or Facebook to get help.
 Troubleshooting is far more successful when you come prepared with the error messages.